Cinnamon Sugar Roasted Pumpkin Slices are terrific alone as a dessert or used for a Roasted Pumpkin Pie!

 Don here.
-We have really enjoyed the CSA (community sponsored agriculture) subscription from Seasons Bounty Farm this summer.
-Recently, the crates have included pumpkins.
+Over the years, we have really enjoyed the CSA (community sponsored agriculture) subscription from Seasons Bounty Farm.
+Every fall the crates include pumpkins.
 Not the huge things we see alongside the road, ready to be carved into Jack-O-Lanterns.
 Smallish, very round pumpkins, about 2 pounds each.

 Having never done much with fresh pumpkin, we wondered what creative thing could be had from such a small one.
 Well, small is relative.
 Seems those 2 pound pumpkins yield about a pound of cooked pumpkin, just right for a pie.
 The common way to cook pumpkin is to simmer it slowly in its own juice in a heavy bottom, covered pot.